 Color: Foliage is green with yellow highlights and a red edge.
 Flowers are white or pale pink borne on red stems.

-The most common and best-known, older specimens develop multiple thick woody trunks, taking on a tree-like appearance.
+The most common, older specimens develop multiple thick woody trunks, taking on a tree-like appearance.
 Coloration is best in full sun.
-For indoor houseplants, place in bright light with several hours of direct sun to bring out highlights.
-In lower light, foliage will be solid green.

 Size: Dense mounding habit, 9-24 inches tall and 10-24 inches wide